Cat meat: China

 Henan, Hubei, Anhui, and Jiangsu provinces.
 On January 26, 2010, China launched its first draft proposal to protect the country's animals from maltreatment, including a measure to jail people—for periods up to 15 days—for eating cat or dog meat.

 In January 2006, the Chinese Animal Protection Network began organizing protests against dog and cat consumption, starting in Guangzhou, following up in more than ten other cities "with very optimal response from public."
 Beijing News reported in 2014 and 2015 of Beijing and Tianjin authorities, respectively, discovering feral, and stray cats to be used as part of the cat meat trade, which drew outrage from many Chinese netizens.
 A 2015 Animals Asia survey found that at least more than 70-80% of Chinese respondents agreed it was not acceptable to eat dogs and cats if they had been abused or tortured during feeding and slaughter.

-Japan
+Hong Kong

-In Japan, cats were sometimes eaten until the end of the Edo period.
-In Okinawa, it was believed to be effective against costochondritis, bronchitis, lung disease, and hemorrhoids, and was eaten in the form of soups, such as Maya-no-Ushiru.
+In Hong Kong, the Dogs and Cats Ordinance was introduced by the British Hong Kong Government on 6 January 1950.
+It prohibits the slaughter of any dog or cat for use as food by fine and imprisonment.